Distributional Compatibility for Change of Measures: Introduction

-Change of probability measures is found ubiquitous in problems where multiple probability measures appear, with extensive theoretical treatment and applications in the fields of probability theory, statistics, economic decision theory, simulation, and finance.
+Change of probability measures is found ubiquitous in problems where multiple probability measures appear, with extensive theoretical treatment and applications in the fields of probability theory, statistics, decision theory, simulation, and finance.

 A key feature of a change of measure is that the distribution of a random variable is transformed to another one, and this serves many theoretical as well as practical purposes, such as in the modification of a Brownian motion drift (e.g.~\cite{RY13}) or in importance sampling (e.g.~\cite{S76,GL05}).
 In view of this, a question seems natural to us: \emph{how much} would the distribution change?
-We formulate this question below. \begin{itemize} \item[(A)] Given two probability measures $P$ and $Q$ defined on the same measurable space $(\Omega,\mathcal A)$, suppose that a random variable $X:\Omega\to \R$ has a given distribution function $F$ under $P$.
-What are the possible distributions of $X$ under $Q$? \end{itemize} Question (A) arises naturally if one has statistical (distributional) information about a random variable $X$ under $P$, but yet she is concerned about the behaviour of $X$ under another measure $Q$.
-This includes many classic optimization problems in the literature; see Section \ref{sec:5} for more details.
-A general version of question (A), the vocal focus of this paper, is the following. \begin{itemize} \item[(B)] Given several probability measures $Q_1,\dots,Q_n$ defined on $(\Omega,\mathcal A)$, and distribution measures $F_1,\dots,F_n$ on $\R$, does there exist a random variable $X:\Omega\to \R$ such that $X$ has distribution $F_i$ under $Q_i$ for $i=1,\dots,n$? \end{itemize} \tikzstyle{bag} = [text width=2em, text centered] \tikzstyle{end} = []
+We formulate this question below.\\

+(A) Given two probability measures $P$ and $Q$ defined on the same measurable space $(\Omega,\mathcal A)$, suppose that a random variable $X:\Omega\to \R$ has a given distribution function $F$ under $P$.
+What are the possible distributions of $X$ under $Q$?\\

+Question (A) arises naturally if one has statistical (distributional) information about a random variable $X$ under $P$, but yet she is concerned about the behaviour of $X$ under another measure $Q$.
+A general version of question (A), the vocal focus of this paper, is the following.\\